To-Do List Time Management, Part 2

 Step 2: Prep your planner.

 What you’re able to accomplish depends on how much time is available to you.
 Sounds simple, right?
-Yet many ADDers overestimate the amount of time they have — because they fail to recognize how many hours of each day are already “booked” with regular obligations, appointments, events, and tasks.
+Yet many ADHDers overestimate the amount of time they have — because they fail to recognize how many hours of each day are already “booked” with regular obligations, appointments, events, and tasks.